 When the euphoria of becoming a father for the first time started to subside, a brand new thought process began to creep its way into my life.
 I quite rapidly started to think about the future and how I could best protect my growing family.

 Evidently, this brain change for new fathers is quite common, according to Scientific American.
-In a 2014 article entitled “How a New Father’s Brain Changes,” they describe how a new Dad’s thought process is quite different from the new mother.
+In a 2014 article entitled “How a New Father’s Brain Changes,” they describe how a new Dad’s thought process is quite different from the new mother's.

 “Instead of thinking about cuddling or feeding the baby, dads-to-be focused on the future: They imagined saving money for a college fund or walking down the aisle at their daughter’s wedding.”